Zacharie Allemand: French Republic and Empire

-In 1809, Allemand was vice-admiral and commanded the squadrons of Brest and Rochefort.
-His insufficient defensive dispositions allowed the British to launch a fireship attack on his squadron at anchor, starting the Battle of the Basque Roads.
-Allemand reacted to the attack merely by giving his captains their liberty of manoeuver and concentrating on the safety of his own ship, the 120-gun Océan, which sailed to the haven of the river Charente after throwing part of her artillery overboard.
-The resulting loss of four French ships of the line and one frigate was blamed on captains, four of whom were court-martialed with one relieved of duty and one executed by firing squad, but Allemand's role was never questioned, much to the outrage of the officers.
+By 1809, Allemand was vice-admiral and commanded the French squadrons in Brest and Rochefort.
+His insufficient defensive dispositions allowed the British to launch a fireship attack on his squadron at anchor on 12 April, starting the Battle of the Basque Roads.
+Allemand reacted to the attack merely by giving his captains their liberty of manoeuver and concentrating on the safety of his own ship, the 120-gun Océan, which sailed to the haven of the river Charente after throwing several guns overboard.
+The resulting loss of four French ships of the line and one frigate was blamed on their captains, four of whom were court-martialed with one relieved of duty and one executed by firing squad, but Allemand's role was never questioned, much to the outrage of the officers.
 Allemand was quickly transferred to the command of the Mediterranean fleet to prevent possibility of his hearing by the court of Rochefort.

 On 15 August 1810, he was made a Count of the Empire.
 In Toulon, Allemand commanded a squadron that remained at anchor until the end of the Empire.
-He engaged in a number of rows, fights and even brawls with his officers, and having very bad relations with the maritime prefect Emeriau.
+He engaged in a number of rows, fights and even brawls with his officers, and having very bad relations with the maritime prefect Maxime Julien Émeriau de Beauverger.
 In 1812, Allemand succeeded in bringing several warships from Lorient where they were trapped to Brest in order to form a larger French fleet.
 In 1813, Allemand was made aid to Missiessy in Flessingue, but violently refused the office, arguing that he could now serve only as chief commander.
 This last outburst led to his disgrace and he was forcibly retired.

-Restoration
+Bourbon Restoration and death

-Allemand attempted to return to Navy service during the Bourbon Restoration, but to no avail.
+Allemand attempted to return to Navy service during the Bourbon Restoration in France, but to no avail.
 In May 1814, he was made a member of the Académie des Sciences, which he presided from August.
 In June, he was made a Knight of the Order of Saint Louis.
 During the Hundred Days, in March 1815, Allemand offered his services to Napoleon, but Decrès refused to reinstate him.
-Allemand was the only general officer to be thus rebuked.
+Allemand was the only senior officer to be thus rebuked.